johnwargo/random-errors-11ty/src/posts/2021/2021-09-16-wordpress-page-not-found.md

 ---
-  layout: post
+tag: post
 title: WordPress Category Menu Page Not Found
-  tags: [Wordpress]
 categories: [CMS]
-  comments: true
+date: 2021-09-16
 ---

 I recently updated one of my WordPress Sites and noticed that my site's News menu didn't display any articles.
 I poked around at my site's posts and didn't notice anything wrong with them, they were all set with the right category.